 Accounting principles generally accepted in the United States define fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
 Additionally, the inputs used to measure fair value are prioritized based on a three-level hierarchy.
 This hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows:

 Recurring Fair Value Measurements

-In accordance with U.S. GAAP, certain assets and liabilities are required to be recorded at fair value on a recurring basis.
-For our Company, the only assets and liabilities that are adjusted to fair value on a recurring basis are investments in equity securities with readily determinable fair values, debt securities classified as trading or available-for-sale and derivative financial instruments.
+In accordance with accounting principles generally accepted in the United States, certain assets and liabilities are required to be recorded at fair value on a recurring basis.
+For our Company, the only assets and liabilities that are adjusted to fair value on a recurring basis are investments in equity and debt securities classified as trading or available-for-sale and derivative financial instruments.
 Additionally, the Company adjusts the carrying value of certain long-term debt as a result of the Company's fair value hedging strategy.

-The fair values of our investments in debt and equity securities using quoted market prices from daily exchange traded markets are based on the closing price as of the balance sheet date and are classified as Level 1.
-The fair values of our investments in debt and equity securities classified as Level 2 are priced using quoted market prices for similar instruments or non-binding market prices that are corroborated by observable market data.
+The fair values of our investments in trading and available-for-sale securities using quoted market prices from daily exchange traded markets are based on the closing price as of the balance sheet date and are classified as Level 1.
+The fair values of our investments in trading and available-for-sale securities classified as Level 2 are priced using quoted market prices for similar instruments or nonbinding market prices that are corroborated by observable market data.
 Inputs into these valuation techniques include actual trade data, benchmark yields, broker/dealer quotes and other similar data.
 These inputs are obtained from quoted market prices, independent pricing vendors or other sources.

 Derivative Financial Instruments